solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 _[Figure 10.
 Table 2.](https://cdn.solaranamnesis.com/KarlVogt/Fig10.png)_ – Thicker cut of the same artificial enstatite.
 Gr.
 180.

 _[Figure 11.
-Table 3.](https://cdn.solaranamnesis.com/KarlVogt/Fig11.png)_ – Chondre transparent de la météorite de Vouillé, montrant une structure finement striée.
-Un morceau disloqué _c_ laisse voir la structure colonnaire. – _a_, Remplissage tubiforme d'une cassure, isolé.
+Table 3.](https://cdn.solaranamnesis.com/KarlVogt/Fig11.png)_ – Transparent chondrule from the Vouillé meteorite showing a finely striated structure.
+A dislocated piece _c_ displays a columnar structure. – _a_, A tubiform filling of a fracture, isolated.
 Gr.
-100. – _b_, Extrémité du tube formé par la matière incrustante, montrant la lumière du canal.
+100. – _b_, The extremity of a tube formed by the encrusting material, bringing to light the channel.
 Gr.
 500.

-_Figures 12-15._ – Fragments de chondres de Knyahinya, traités par les acides.
+_Figures 12-15._ – Fragments of chondrules from Knyahinya, treated with acids.
 Gr.
 300.

 _[Figure 12 Table 1.](https://cdn.solaranamnesis.com/KarlVogt/Fig12.png)_ – Cristaux plus gros, sur lesquels sont posés d'autres cristaux plus petits.